aadi-09/CodSoft/README.md

 # CodSoft

+---

-CodSoft Intership Tasks Repository: A collection of projects and tasks completed during my internship at CodSoft, showcasing skills in web development, desigm, and problem-solvimg.
+> CodSoft Intership Tasks Repository: A collection of projects and tasks completed during my internship at CodSoft, showcasing skills in web development, design, and problem-solvimg.

-I've choosen to complete the level 1 tasks which contains a Calculator, a Product landing page and a portfolio you can see above.
+## I've choosen to complete the level 1 tasks which contains a Calculator, a Product landing page and a portfolio site you can see above.